 Lastly, it was also tested by emulation the new Android 7.1.0 (Nougat) with the API level 25 in a Nexus 5X, which has the larger screen with 5.2 inches.
 Even so, no visual problems were detected and all the features in the application that did not needed a SIM card to be tested were, still functional.

 Although the code targets the API 23, many devices with lower API levels could still run the application with no issues, which is really satisfying.
-Was also verified that Android devices with a version below than 5.1, could not run the application due to manifest permissions needed.
+It was also verified that Android devices with a version below than 5.1, could not run the application due to needed manifest permissions.
 Furthermore, was not even possible to install the application in devices with the API 14 or below.

 Pages load times

-The second test performed intends to test the application response times.
-This is a key test to evaluate the QoE perceived by the user on using the ArQoS Pocket solution.
-In order to simulate a more real user interaction with the app, it was measured the page’s load times at the first page opening and the times after the first attempt, which had help from the memory cache.
+The second performed test intended to test the application response times.
+This is a key test to evaluate the usability perceived by the user of the ArQoS Pocket solution.
+In order to simulate a more real user interaction with the app, the pages’ load times were measured on the first page access and after the first attempt, which had help from the memory cache.

-Was found that most of the transitions between distinct pages in the app are smooth, being executed in milliseconds.
+It was found that most of the transitions between distinct pages in the app are smooth, being executed in milliseconds.
 The operations that require more time are done in the background never locking the UI.
-Taking this into consideration the pages considered in this test were: the application homepage, the anomalies history and the radiologs history pages, for being the ones that could take more time to load, due to the potential heavy content that they could contain to process.
+Taking this into consideration the pages considered in this test were: the application homepage, the anomalies history and the radiologs history pages, as they are the ones that can take the most time to load, due to the potential heavy content that they could contain to process.

-The first page it’s seen after an initial splash screen.
-This splash screen vanishes when a callback is sent, saying that the UI is updated and ready to be seen.
+The first page is seen after an initial splash screen.
+This splash screen vanishes when a callback is sent, saying that the UI is updated and ready to be displayed.
 Both anomalies and radiologs history pages, can be seen after a tap on the respective icons at the sliding menu, which is depicted in the figure 4.2.
 The results presented on both tables 5.2 and 5.3 consider the first page, as the “Dashboard” page, since this can be changed on the Settings page.
 Furthermore, they consider the average time of 20 measures, measured calculating the difference of times recorded in the logfile from the beginning of the transition to the end.

 As described in section 4.1, the application used the Android SharedPreferences, to internally save the anomalies results and the “radiologs” feature was developed following the same approach.
-However, it was considered that the correct approach was to save all these results in a database, similarly to what was happening already as the tests results.
+However, it was considered that the correct approach was to save all these results in a database, similarly to what was happening already as with tests results.

 In the table 5.2 are detailed the page load times, obtained before the database implementation for anomalies and radiologs history pages with 2 and 180 entries, respectively.
 On the other hand, in the table 5.3 are detailed the load times for the exact same pages, both with 2 and 180 entries each, but after the database development for these features.